 Iran launches missiles and drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

+A U.S. official and a White House official confirmed to CBS News that the United States has helped Israel intercept Iranian missiles.
+Additional information was not immediately available.
+During the strikes, U.S. troops at two bases in the Middle East were ordered into bunkers.
+Troops at Union III in the Green Zone in Baghdad, Iraq and Al-Tanf Garrison in Syria spent about an hour in the bunkers, CBS News confirmed.

+A third wave of missiles is not expected, Berger reported, and people in Israel have been told they can leave their bomb shelters.

-The apparent retaliatory action from Iran came after Israel launched over 200 airstrikes on Iran — continuing a major operation that began overnight, Israel Defense Forces spokesman Brigadier General Effie Defrin said Friday.
+The apparent retaliatory action from Iran came after Israel launched over 200 airstrikes on Iran — continuing a major operation that began overnight, IDF spokesman Brig.
+Gen. Effie Defrin said Friday.
 Israel's airstrikes are continuing, Defrin said.

 Israel first launched airstrikes on Iran early Friday and announced its operation was targeting Iranian nuclear facilities, scientists and senior military commanders.
 Tehran responded by launching more than 100 drones at Israel on Friday morning, Israel's military said.
 Defrin said earlier Friday that Israel's air defenses had worked to "intercept the threats."
 Later Friday, an Israeli military official told reporters that while the threat wasn't over, Israel had managed to intercept many of Iran's UAVs.